 Since QuickTime comes pre-installed on your Mac, Apple makes it easy to keep up with the software updates.
 QuickTime is updated alongside macOS software updates.
 Not every macOS update will include an update for QuickTime, but whenever there is a bug fix, update, or other software release required for QuickTime, it will be included in the macOS updates.

 What does this mean for you?
 If you are a regular QuickTime user, be sure to keep up with your macOS Updates.
-You really don’t need to lift a finger–just wait for the updates to roll in and install them when you receive an update notification.
+You don’t need to lift a finger–just wait for the updates to roll in and install them when you receive an update notification.

-In order to update macOS, take the following steps:
+To update macOS, take the following steps:

 Step 1: Click on the Apple Menu at the top of your screen and select System Settings.